 Submit your resume and cover letter by mail to Human Resources, Saint Regis Mohawk Tribe, 412 State Route 37, Akwesasne, NY 13655 or by email to: firstname.lastname@example.org.

 NATIVE PREFERENCE POLICY

 The Saint Regis Mohawk Tribe gives preference to Native Americans who meet the requirements of the posted position.
-To the extent possible, and consistent with job requirements, employees will be recruited from among the members of the Tribe.
 Applicants not entitled to Native Preference will receive consideration without discrimination based on age, sex, disability or national origin.

 DRUG TESTING POLICY

 The successful applicant for employment must submit to and pass a drug test for illegal substances prior to employment being confirmed.

 All positions require candidates to successfully pass background checks prior to employment.
 Some require candidate(s) to successfully pass a criminal background check prior to employment beginning, used solely for employment related purposes.